10 Min Read

 Which Christmas decorations are dangerous for dogs?

 Unfortunately, many pet parents don't realize that the holidays can be dangerous for dogs.
-You should learn which plants are toxic to dogs and either buy fake alternatives or avoid using them altogether.
-The following decorations are dangerous for dogs:
+The following Christmas decorations are dangerous for dogs:

 - Christmas trees